apache/beam/website/src/documentation/sdks/python-custom-io.md

 #### FileSink

-If your data source uses files, you can derive your `Sink` and `Writer` classes from the `FileSink` and `FileSinkWriter` classes, which can be found in the [fileio.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/fileio.py) module.
+If your data source uses files, you can derive your `Sink` and `Writer` classes from the `FileBasedSink` and `FileBasedSinkWriter` classes, which can be found in the [filebasedsink.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/filebasedsink.py) module.
 These classes implement code common sinks that interact with files, including:

 * Setting file headers and footers
 * Sequential record writing